sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 Before you begin this operation, review the following information about prerequisites:

-- Excel 2016 must be installed on the computer that you are using to create and publish the dashboard.
+- Excel 2016 must be installed on the computer that you're using to create and publish the dashboard.

 - This scenario uses Adventure Works sample data and a Business Intelligence Center site in SharePoint Server 2013.

-    The Adventure Works sample data that we'll use is available via an OData data feed.
-For more information, see [AdventureWorks OData Feed (on CodePlex)](https://go.microsoft.com/fwlink/p/?LinkId=275814).
+    The Adventure Works sample data that we use is available via an [OData data feed](http://services.odata.org/AdventureWorksV3/AdventureWorks.svc).

-    If you do not have a Business Intelligence Center site, have an IT administrator configure it for you by using the instructions in [Configure AdventureWorks for Business Intelligence solutions](configure-adventureworks.md).
+    If you don't have a Business Intelligence Center site, have an IT administrator configure it for you by using the instructions in [Configure AdventureWorks for Business Intelligence solutions](configure-adventureworks.md).

 -  Excel Services must be configured to support Data Models.
 For information about how to deploy Excel Services, see [Configure Excel Services in SharePoint Server 2013](./configure-excel-services.md) and [Manage Excel Services data model settings (SharePoint Server 2013)](manage-excel-services-data-model-settings.md).

 ## Plan the dashboard
 <a name="part1"> </a>

 Before you begin to create a dashboard, we recommend that you create a dashboard plan.
-The plan does not have to be extensive or complex.
+The plan doesn't have to be extensive or complex.
 However, it should give you an idea of what you want to include in the dashboard.
 To help you prepare a dashboard plan, consider questions such as the following:

 - Who will use the dashboard?